react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 Whether to show or hide the header for the screen.
 The header is shown by default unless `headerMode` was set to `none`.
 Setting this to `false` hides the header.

+When hiding the header on specific screens, you might also want to set `headerMode` option to `screen`.

 #### `headerTitle`

 String or a function that returns a React Element to be used by the header.
 Defaults to scene `title`.
 When a function is specified, it receives an object containing `allowFontScaling`, `style` and `children` properties.
 The `children` property contains the title string.